$\texttt{GPUmonty}$: A GPU-accelerated relativistic Monte Carlo radiative transfer code: Acknowledgements

 \section{Acknowledgements}

+The authors thank the anonymous referee for helpful comments and suggestions that improved the manuscript.
 PNM thanks Alejandro C\'ardenas-Avenda\~no, Douglas Ferreira, Trevor Gravely and Ben Prather for useful discussions, Angelina Lesniak for assistance with the algorithmic development, Reinaldo Lima for help with the testing algorithms, and Charles Gammie for valuable comments and suggestions on the manuscript.
 RN thanks Matheus T. Bernardino and Alfredo Goldman for their work on an early phase of this project.
 PNM also acknowledges the Center for Nonlinear Studies (CNLS) at Los Alamos National Laboratory (LANL) for hosting discussions that contributed to this work.
 RN gratefully acknowledges Rafa Munoz for the generous gift of a GPU, used in this research.
 PNM acknowledges financial support from the Fundação de Amparo à Pesquisa do Estado de São Paulo (FAPESP) under grant number 2023/15835-2.
 RN acknowledges a Bolsa de Produtividade from Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\'ogico.
 This work used Delta CPU and GPU resources at the National Center for Supercomputing Applications (NCSA) through allocations PHY250391, PHY250091 and AST170024 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by U.S. National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.